Elementary Educator Toolkit

-Autism Ontario has developed a series of classroom activities for elementary and secondary school students as an introduction to autism and neurodiversity.
-The goal of the activities is to promote awareness, inclusion, and acceptance of autism and neurodiversity, as well as creating awareness of each student’s unique strengths and needs.
+Autism Ontario has developed a series of classroom activities for school students as an introduction to autism and neurodiversity.
+The goal of the activities is to promote awareness, inclusion, and acceptance of autism and neurodiversity, as well as create awareness of each student’s unique strengths and needs.
+Autism Ontario is committed to raising awareness of autism so all Ontarians can make their communities a better and more inclusive place for people on the spectrum and their families.

 Thomas and Friends